duken72/codingForDummies/dockerFD/README.md

 It's a better replacement for traditional Virtual Machines (VM).

 - An application should be compatible to many operating systems (OS) and types of machines (PC, laptop, smartphone, server)
 - A Server is a piece of computer hardware (or/and software) that provides functionality for other programs or devices.
 A server has CPU, RAM, hard drive, etc. It is basically just like your PC, but not at your home.
 - Before VM, only one OS can be installed on a server (or any computer).\
   Thus, all resources of that server / computer would be dedicated to that OS (Windows, Linux, etc.)
-- Then VM comes.
-You can now run multiple OS on one server machine with VM and a hypervisor.
+- With VM and a hypervisor, you can now run multiple OS on one server machine.
 The hypervisor divides the server's resources to specified amount of resources.
 - Prior problem with traditional VMs is that it just overloads everything.
 You can only run a limited number of VMs on a machine.
 - VMs simulate hardware for other OS.
 While Docker simulates the OS directly, kind of.
 VMs will use different kernels, probably duplications of the same one.
 - Docker communicates natively with the host system and uses less disk space.